Borsalino: In Orthodox Jewish communities

 Among Orthodox Jewish men and boys, covering the head is an identifier of religiousity.
 Many men in strictly Orthodox Jewish communities wear a black, wide-brimmed hat, with Borsalino being one of the most popular makers.

 In popular culture

 Borsalino and art

+Advertising poster for Borsalino by Marcello Dudovich, 1928.

 The relationship between Borsalino and the art world has ancient origins.
 Since the birth of advertising in Italy, at the turn of the late nineteenth and early twentieth century, Borsalino has entrusted the realization of its posters to the most important artists of the time.
 This privileged relationship with art has been confirmed over time and has led the company to collaborate with Cesare Simonetti, Giorgio Muggiani, Giovanni Dradi, Franz Laskoff, Marcello Dudovich, winner in 1910 of a competition organized by Borsalino to publicize the Zenit hat, Giuseppe Minonzio, Gino Boccasile, Luigi Bompard, Jeanne Grignani, Luigi Veronesi, Max Huber and Armando Testa.
 Today, the antique Borsalino advertising posters are collector items.